shakmatton/Useful-Commands/README.md

     "Error: You Have Not Concluded Your Merge (MERGE_HEAD Exists)"

     SOLUTION: git commit -m "commit message"

+<h3>How to upload folders to different branches in Github:</h3>

+    a) One way is to create a new branch for each folder, and then add only that folder to the new branch1.
+       For example, if you have a folder called lesson-3 that you want to upload to a new branch called lesson-3, you can do:

+        git checkout -b lesson-3                         # create and switch to a new branch git add lesson-3                                 # add only the lesson-3 folder git commit -m "Add lesson-3 folder"              # commit the changes git push origin lesson-3                         # push the new branch to Github

+    This will create a new branch on Github that only contains the lesson-3 folder.

+    b) Another way is to delete the other folders from the existing branches, so that each branch only contains one folder2.
+       For example, if you have a branch called lesson-2 that contains both lesson-1 and lesson-2 folders, and you want to delete the lesson-1 folder from that branch, you can do:

+        git checkout lesson-2                            # switch to the existing branch git rm -r lesson-1                               # delete the lesson-1 folder git commit -m "Delete lesson-1 folder"           # commit the changes git push origin lesson-2                         # push the changes to Github

+    This will update the existing branch on Github to only contain the lesson-2 folder.

 <h3>How to disable Svelte a11y warnings in VScode:</h3>

     a) View > Command Palette > Settings -> Open User Settings (JSON).